La Quinta High School (La Quinta, California)

-La Quinta High School is one of six public high schools, grades 9-12, in the Desert Sands Unified School District.
+La Quinta High School is one of six public high schools, grades 9–12, in the Desert Sands Unified School District.
 It is located in La Quinta, California.
 The school was a California Distinguished Schools award winner in 1999, 2003 and 2011.

 History

 La Quinta High School was built in 1994 but fully completed by 1996.
-In its first year it had an enrollment of approximately 600 students with only grades 9-10 and in 1998, with grades 9-12, it now exceeds 3,000 students making it the largest high school in the Coachella Valley.
-The campus is crowded and there used to be portable classrooms which got replaced with new state of the art classrooms for Career Technical Education programs, as well as new buildings for the other academic courses offered at this school.
+In its first year it had an enrollment of approximately 600 students and held only grades 9-10.
+It now serves grades 9–12 and is the largest high school in the Coachella Valley.

 It is the home of the La Quinta Blackhawk Brigade marching band and color guard.

 In 2010, La Quinta High School's Air Force Junior Reserve Officer Training Corps received the Distinguished Unit award, making the unit part of the top 5% of junior ROTC units worldwide.

 In 2016, the Clinton Foundation brought their Clinton Day of Action to La Quinta High School, and provided them with a new greenhouse, campus cleanup, and a new desert landscape in the front of the school.

+On January 30, 2026, La Quinta High School students participated in a walk out as part of the “ICE Out” protests.